- How to Prepare the Website to Run WPML

 Contact Form 7 Widget

 Find the Contact tab in the WordPress sidebar, then press Contact Forms.
 You will be shown all the contact forms you have.
-To translate any, hit the “Duplicate” button.
+Hit the “Edit” button to open any.

 Go to WPML > Theme and plugins localization and scroll down to the Strings in the plugins section.
 Find the “JetElements for Elementor” option and tick it.
 Keep scrolling until you see a “Scan selected plugins for strings” button.
 Click on it and a popup will appear telling you the scanning process has started: